fattymango/YouTube-Controller/README.md

   Status of the current video player and recommended videos are now sent whenever the user excutes a command, which will make the remote app more reliable and real-time.

 - ## Classes optimization and structure:
-  Major functions improvments, functions now are more reliable, structured and dynamically written.
+  Major functions improvments, functions now are more reliable, structured and dynamic.

 # Requirments
 - ## Chrome Driver